On this page you will find information focusing on future and incoming freshman and their parents. Scroll down for the following.

 What happens the day of the game?

 Game day begins the night before as players should try to get ahead of as much school work as possible, as they will have little time on Game Day.
+Please make sure your player is well fed, well rested and well hydrated.
+It is a long day.
+Practice, classes, team meal and the game keep players at school from sun up until as late as 10:00pm (for some away games).

 In the morning we generally arrive for practice a little later than normal to allow for some extra sleep.
 We then have an unpadded walkthrough and shower as usual.
-Please send them to school with an extra snack and plenty of water.
+Please send them to school with an extra healthy snack and plenty of water.

 In general, players will meet after school and hang out on the Cafeteria patio.
-Then we eat a team meal provided by Gridiron Volunteers (see below), get taped (if necessary) then head to the locker room to change in to equipment.
+Then we eat a team meal provided by Gridiron Volunteers (see Volunteers above), get taped (if necessary) then head to the locker room to change in to equipment.
 Finally, we either head to the bus, or to the field if a home game.

 What happens after the game?